Position

 What does a Floor Supervisor do?

 A Floor Supervisor plays a crucial role in maintaining the smooth operation of a facility.
-They oversee daily activities on the production floor, ensuring that tasks are completed efficiently and safely.
-This position involves coordinating with team members, addressing any issues that arise, and reporting to higher management.
-The Floor Supervisor ensures that all staff adhere to company policies and safety standards.
-They also manage schedules, delegate tasks, and provide training when needed.
+They oversee daily activities and ensure that tasks are completed efficiently.
+This position involves coordinating with staff, setting schedules, and ensuring that all team members understand their duties.
+A Floor Supervisor also addresses any issues that arise and provides solutions to keep the workflow uninterrupted.

 View Floor Supervisor jobs nearby